Buddhist Calm Abiding And Special Insight

 Within Buddhist meditation practices for eliminating suffering and achieving enlightenment, generally speaking there are two main categories of training: mindfulness and special insight. shamatha and vipassana are the Sanskrit terms for these two categories of meditation.
 Having success in either will bring great benefit in eliminating mental and emotional suffering and also help reveal the true nature of yourself and the world.
 The union of the two is the path to complete enlightenment.

-I often tell people the first realisation of meditation training is that our minds are crazy, constantly following any old thought and constantly getting distracted without any power to focus.
-This is when people often give up but this is an important realization, this is the start of meditation training and the start of recovering from our untamed minds, this understanding of how crazy our minds are will eventually lead to the deepest wisdom.
+I often tell people one of the first insights of meditation training is learning just how crazy your minds is, constantly and obessively following any old thought and continuously getting distracted without any power to focus.
+This is when people can give up but this is an important realization, this is the start of meditation training and the start of recovering from our an untamed mind and lack of inner freedom.
+This understanding of how crazy your mind is will eventually lead to the deepest wisdom and ultimately to enlightenment.

-One of the most subtle types of wisdom is the special insight of discovering no-self.
-Having seen the changing nature of things and the deceptive nature of appearances we see directly there is no separate permanent ego in-charge which is able to be benefited or harmed.
+After all these insight sink in the next startling realisation is the special insight of discovering no-self.
+Having seen the changing nature of things and the deceptive nature of appearances we see directly there is no separate permanent ego.
 When we examine ourselves with a stable and clear attention we cannot find such a fictitious ego entity.
 Upon introspection all you can seemingly find is an ever-shifting body/mind and an ever-present unbounded clear awareness noticing all of that.
-There is no fixed or separate or definable ego to be found.
+There is no fixed or separate or definable ego person to be found.

-The ultimate way of Calm-Abiding and Special Insight meditation is to unite the two practices – a stable and clear attention with the simultaneous wisdom of recognizing appearances as shifting, illusory and with no fixed self.
-It is the power of this union that can eliminate the ego, destroy clinging and uncover the divine nature within.
+The union of Calm-Abiding and Special Insight is the union of a stable clear attention with the simultaneous wisdom of recognizing appearances as shifting, illusory and with no- self.
+It is the power of this union that can eliminate the ego, destroy clinging and uncover a divine nature within.

 Written by Chad Foreman